NVIDIA/framework-reproducibility/pytorch.md

 Once the trainable variables are initializing reproducibly and training examples are being delivered reproducibly, the next step is to maximally enable deterministic ops.
-The way you do this currently (in version 1.6) of PyTorch is a follows:
+The way you do this in versions of PyTorch earlier than 1.7 is a follows:

 ```